 “When compared with many of today’s KNX-specific controllers for commercial applications, FIN Framework offers users a major upgrade in supervisory and system control; offering a more powerful and richer feature-set for monitoring, scheduling, alarming, visualisation, analytics and IoT functionality.” - Matteo Pierone, Director of Professional Services EMEA at J2 Innovations

 Traditionally, a System Integrator would need to be on site with their laptop in order to configure the integration to the KNX devices.
 With FIN Edge2Cloud, the engineering can be done remotely, once the ETS file has been generated.
 All configuration of FIN is achieved via a browser, which means there’s no special application or windows tool needed.

 FIN provides an intuitive user experience, intelligent data-management, simplified workflows and shares data to the cloud or other IT systems, via an IoT interface.
 This makes it the perfect platform for OEMs looking to build KNX based products that seamlessly integrate and supervise intelligent buildings.

-The KNX Connector is in early access with a full release incorporated into FIN 5.1 launch.
-Further information on FIN and global KNX control can be found here.
+The KNX Connector is part of the FIN 5.1 launch.
+Further information on FIN and global KNX control can be found here